Vacuuming Completely Nude in Paradise

 Vacuuming Completely Nude in Paradise is a television film directed by Danny Boyle released and produced by BBC in association with Destiny Films for BBC Two on 30 September 2001.
 A satire on door-to-door salesmen, it stars Timothy Spall, who was nominated for a British Academy Television Award for Best Actor for his performance.
+The promotion material described the film as a cross between Death of a Salesman and Glengarry Glen Ross.
+The film was created in the aftermath of the lackluster performances of Boyle's preceding films, A Life Less Ordinary and The Beach.
+Vacuuming Completely Nude in Paradise was a smaller budget and a return to more successful stylings and themes.